 Preschool students’ service work focuses on keeping their classroom environment clean and tidy.
 Younger elementary students stay on campus to work on landscaping projects, recycling, composting, and grounds clean up.
 Older elementary and middle school students rotate through a variety of service learning activities both on and off campus.
 Students may participate on school leadership teams, tend campus gardens, work on beach clean-up, tutor younger students, or work at the Good Shepherd Center, adult day care, or The Ability Garden at the Arboretum.

-And this school year saw the first International Service Learning and Language Immersion trip - 7th and 8th graders traveled to the Dominican Republic to work closely with the Dominican Republic Education and Mentoring (DREAM) Project.
-Enjoy our video highlighting their remarkable experience!
+And in our annual International Service Learning and Language Immersion trip, 7th and 8th graders traveled to the Dominican Republic to work closely with the Dominican Republic Education and Mentoring (DREAM) Project.